Ageing and Health. Spanish Longitudinal Study

 Data collection:

 Face-to-face interviews by Computer-Assisted Personal Interviewing at the respondents' homes by trained interviewers.
-All interviewers receive a standardized training.
-Data quality control is also performed.
+All interviewers received a standardized training.
+Data quality control was also performed.
+A proxy interview was administered in those cases in which the participant presents physical or cognitive limitations that may impede the correct administration of the individual interview.

 To assess trajectories of general health, disability and well-being in Spanish ageing population.